MaptimeSEA/maptimesea.github.io/_posts/2017-07-12-earthengine.markdown

 **asset**:		geospatial data; e.g. Feature, FeatureCollection / Image, ImageCollection

-**band**:		remotely-sensed data stores measured reflectance for different wavelength ranges in separate bands
+**band**:		remotely-sensed data stores measured reflectance for different wavelength ranges in separate bands though the spatial  resolution and capture time are the same; e.g. Images are composed of bands

 **reducer**:	a function which is mapped over all pixels in an Image or ImageCollection:	e.g. mean(), median()

-By the time we finish this tutorial, you will have the basics to start exploring with Earth Engine.
+By the time we finish this tutorial, you will have the basics to start exploring data with Earth Engine.

 # Tutorial Time!

 ### What do I need for this tutorial?
-1. If you don't yet have one, please Create a Google account: https://goo.gl/KmaV3j
+1. If you don't yet have one, please create a Google account: https://goo.gl/KmaV3j

 2. Sign up for an Earth Engine account using your gmail account: https://goo.gl/qJgvcP